keithbuhler/keithbuhler.github.io/README.md

 ### Map

-The main site consists of five pages: HOME, ABOUT, RESEARCH, TEACHING, and the PHILOSOPHY PORTAL for students.
+The main site consists of five pages: HOME (RESEARCH, TEACHING, ABOUT), CV,  and the STUDENT PORTAL with philosphy resources for students.

-HOME and ABOUT are self-explanatory.
-RESEARCH offers a link to my CV, dissertation, and a brief research statement.
-TEACHING offers links to syllabi, a brief teaching statement, and some reviews from students and employers.
-The PHILOSOPHY PORTAL invites students to learn the benefits of studying philosophy and coaches them on how to succeed.
+The HOME page includes links to my dissertation, a brief research statement, links to syllabi, a brief teaching statement, and some reviews from students and employers.

 ### Design